 In the context of the Cloud, the term “Cloud Migration” refers to the process of transferring IT infrastructure, data, and workloads to the cloud.
 This change allowed companies to take advantage of several important benefits, such as:

 Migration to the cloud will bring the benefits of careful planning and good execution.
 The 7Rs of the Cloud Migration framework give a systematic method that guarantees the achievement of a seamless transition.
-The used techniques contain:
+The techniques used are:

 Overview: Shifting large programs to the cloud without altering them as they are.